ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 I am in the middle of a migration project from Direct Access to Microsoft Always on VPN and so far it's going really well.
 Both VPN solutions are running side-by-side until I complete the user migration.

-In my early days of testing though, I was working from home and wanted to test all of the tweaks and fine-tune adjustements to my VPN_Profile without having to deploy from Configuration Manager each time.
-(Some of the tweaks I was teasting included adding routing, configuring NPS failover and certificate filtering and will become blog posts in their own right soon.)
+In my early days of testing though, I was working from home and wanted to test all of the tweaks and fine-tune adjustements to my VPN_Profile.ps1 script without having to deploy from Configuration Manager each time.
+(Some of the tweaks I was testing included adding routing, configuring NPS failover and certificate filtering and will become blog posts in their own right soon.)

 ### Non-Admin account?
 No Problem.